 This method is cathartic, meditative, and rejuvenating.
 Instead of pushing ourselves really hard with intense cardio workouts — which can create an unhealthy psychological game of “working off calories” — we are simply going on one to three gentle walks each day.

 I like to pray during my walking times.
 Often, I unintentionally work through stressful issues in my life so that, by the time my walk is over, I feel better about whatever issue needed calming.

 Also, my husband and I go on walks after dinner about 5 nights a week, in most weather, or early on weekend mornings.
 We find it’s the best way for us to talk, bond, connect, and work through the challenges that life is throwing our way.

 Consider adding in a stretching and strengthening program that can be done anywhere, anytime.
 Get up more often to do these stretches.
 Alternate your routine with walks.

 Action step: Increased intermittent movement is the goal!
 Try to go on at least one walk, before or after a meal, once a day.
 Then, increase to a second or third walk each day.
 Make the time; reap the reward!
-Smile and enjoy the fresh air on your walks, and don’t forget the importance of proper footwear!
+Smile, enjoy the fresh air on your walks, and don’t forget the importance of proper footwear!